Frustrations and Fixes

 Three Examples

-• A DAM ‘style guide’ can establish repeatable conventions for things like name format, abbreviations, special characters (e.g., &, %).
+- A DAM solution ‘style guide’ can establish repeatable conventions for things like name format, abbreviations, special characters (e.g., &, %).

 When everyone has a common metadata guide to reference (even if, naturally, it evolves), tagging will be cohesive.
-Terms will be correctly associated with the intended media, creating efficiency throughout your DAM.
+Terms will be correctly associated with the intended media, creating efficiency throughout your digital asset management system.
 No more scratching your head, wondering, “how did we tag that thing I really need?”